FAQ

 What are Earth Blocks?

 Earth Blocks, or compressed earth blocks (CEBs), are machine-made adobes, a modern variation on an ancient building material.
-There are many earth block press machines on the market that produce a variety of sizes, shapes and rates of production.
+There are many earth block press machines on the market that produce a variety of sizes, shapes, and rates of production.

-The blocks are typically composed of soil with high clay content, sand, and lime or portland cement as stabilizers.
+The blocks are typically composed of soil with high clay content, sand, and lime or Portland cement as stabilizers.
 The stabilizers enable the blocks to maintain their structural integrity when wet.
 The percentage of each ingredient will vary from region to region depending on soil composition.

-What Type of Foundation is Required?
+What type of foundation is required?

 Either traditional footing and stem wall or rubble trench.
 The depth and the amount of reinforcement will be dependent on local building codes.